Wonderful service from start to finish.

 Can I use equity release to buy a second property?

 If you own your current property and are over 55 years old (some schemes may apply different age requirements), you can release equity in order to buy a second property, or it may be more appropriate to consider re-mortgaging or a buy-to-let mortgage.
-Zoe Fellows, Equity Release specialist in our Fareham office, explains how you can do this and the factors you need to consider in order to proceed with the right decision for your own circumstances.
+Kiri Saunders-Brown, Equity Release specialist in our Southampton office, explains how you can do this and the factors you need to consider in order to proceed with the right decision for your own circumstances.

 There may be several reasons why you are looking to buy a second property; perhaps you are seeking a new source of income by renting out the new property or your current home, you would like a property to holiday in, or as a home for a relative.
 Whatever the reason, equity release can be an effective way to fund this new chapter in your lives.